 Hulu with Live TV is exactly what you have probably guessed it is: the live TV streaming service from Hulu, a brand once known only for its on-demand offerings.
 Hulu with Live TV will cost you $39.99 per month and will give you a bunch of great channels, including – you guessed it – your A&E live stream.
 Like its competitors, Hulu with Live TV will let you check out the scene for free with a week-long free trial (just click the link below this paragraph).
 We reviewed this service, too, so feel free to hear about our perspective on it by clicking here.

-Philo is among the most affordable skinny bundles on the market: it’s 37-channel package will cost you just $16 per month.
-And that 37-channel bundle will net you A&E, making it a super-affordable way to watch A&E without cable.
+Philo is among the most affordable skinny bundles on the market: it’s 40-channel package will cost you just $16 per month.
+And that 40-channel bundle will net you A&E, making it a super-affordable way to watch A&E without cable (Philo’s larger bundle, which costs a still-insanely-low $20 per month, also includes A&E).
 It’s even more affordable for the first week: like its competitors, Philo offers a free trial period.
 To get your hands on that free trial offer, all you have to do is click the link below.
 Philo is an up-and-coming service in this space, and it’s very much worth checking out – especially considering that it’s free to do so.

 Can I Watch A&E on Roku, Fire TV, Apple TV, or Chromecast?